 And we always try our very best to do the right thing for them, taking into consideration their age, medical condition, mobility, English language skills, famiarity with modern technology & so forth.

-> It’s a bitterly-cold wintry day.
-A customer calls, asking for the location & directions to your nearest store or branch.
+– It’s a bitterly-cold wintry day in NY.
+A customer calls, asking for the location & directions to your nearest branch or store.

-Instead of routinely providing the requested information, you would normally ask your grandmother is there was something that you could do in order to save her a trip out in this weather.
+Instead of routinely providing the requested information, wouldn’t you normally ask your grandmother if there was something that you could do in order to save her a trip out in this crappy weather?

 Take the extra time & show the appropriate care & concern just as you would do if your grandmother had called you directly.

 And even if she has a complaint, make sure to hear her out & not act defensively.
-Act as her advocate as her issue is not with you personally & she really needs to fully understand the situation at hand.
+Serve as her advocate as her issue is not with you personally & she really needs…and DESERVES…to fully understand the situation at hand.

-You hopefully treat your grandmother with kid gloves & that includes of every aspect of your interaction with her, including willingness to help, searching for the real cause of an issue to prevent a recurrence & your tone of voice.
+You hopefully treat your grandmother with kid gloves & that includes every aspect of your interaction with her, including willingness to help, searching for the real cause of an issue & your tone of voice.